Winter can sometimes be the busiest time for plumbers to install new hot water systems.

 So what can you do to avoid cold showers for your family?

-Homeowners can maintain their hot water systems by getting them regularly checked and tested for leaks and were possible, planning replacement for older systems to happen in the warmer months so that you are prepared and ready for the colder times.
+Homeowners can maintain their hot water systems by getting them regularly checked, tested for leaks and where possible, planning replacement for older systems to happen in the warmer months so you are ready for the colder times.

 There are however a few things you can do before calling a professional: